juanarmond/microbit-streaming-data/README.md

     * Glue Data Catalog - it indexes and creates the database schema.
 * Athena - is an interactive query service that analyze data by connecting to Glue Data Catalog to store and retrieve table metadata from the Amazon S3 data.
-* Amazon Aurora - it stores the processed data as a relational database.
 * Redshit - gets the schema and catalog from Glue and uses Athena to read the data from S3.
   * To create the scheme for Redshift
       ```